yuri-schmaltz/Wan2GP/README.md

 ## Features
 *GPU Poor version by **DeepBeepMeep**.
 This great video generator can now run smoothly on any GPU.*

-This version has the following improvements over the original Hunyuan Video model:
+This version has the following improvements over the original Alibaba model:
 - Reduce greatly the RAM requirements and VRAM requirements
 - Much faster thanks to compilation and fast loading / unloading
 - 5 profiles in order to able to run the model at a decent speed on a low end consumer config (32 GB of RAM and 12 VRAM) and to run it at a very good speed on a high end consumer config (48 GB of RAM and 24 GB of VRAM)
 - Autodownloading of the needed model files